-- SB1265: An Act Relative to Public Safety and Public Health Worker Protections (Sen. Rush)
+- SB1339 An Act Relative to Public Safety and Public Health Worker Protections (Sen. Rush): Makes it easier to petition the courts for patient testing when public safety officers experience unprotected exposure to blood or bodily fluids.

 VOTING FOR HEALTH

 The Commission has a strong commitment to supporting the involvement of all Boston residents in shaping policies that affect their lives.
 During important election seasons, our non-partisan Voting for Health initiative aims to increase voter awareness and turnout among all city residents.

 HEALTH IMPACT ASSESSMENTS